irfixq/Investigate_WAE_in_BrainMRI/README.md

 ## Usage
 Data consumed in this project can be obtained from Brainweb website.
 The modality parameters can be custom and controlled by user. the dataset can be downloaded [here](https://brainweb.bic.mni.mcgill.ca/).

+**Disclaimer:
+The data was collected on July - October 2020.
+Hence, you might need to tune some hyperparameter and dataloader to fit into the latest Brainweb dataset as the website might update their data and format.